vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 - Reference Issues:
 - Implementation PR:

+# Todo List

+List of things that haven't been added to the document yet:

+- Show how to use the data loader without `@vue-router`
+- Explain what `@vue-router` brings

 # Summary

 Standarize and improve data fetching by adding helpers to be called within page components: